Kimescha/Statistical-Methods/README.md

 # Statistical-Methods

-A project for the course "Statistical Methods", Presented in University of Tehran.
+This project provides an optimized prediction algorithm using machine learning regression techniques for house prices.

+Linear Regression, Decision Tree Regression, Random Forest Regression, Support Vector Machine (SVM), and Extreme Gradient Boost Regression (XGBoost) have been tested on the dataset.

+I used Pandas, Numpy, MatPlotLib, Sikit-Learn, and Seaborn libraries.

-Needed explanations are given in the Jupyter notebook file.
+Further explanations are given in the provided file.